The rise and fall of Little Red Dots could be driven by the environment: Physical properties

 \subsection{Star formation histories}

-The SFHs of the three galaxies, obtained with \texttt{Bagpipes} and \texttt{Dense Basis} using a nonparametric approach (see Sec.~\ref{sec:fitting}), are displayed in Fig.~\ref{fig:sfhs}.
-The two codes provide consistent results, showing that all three galaxies are star-forming at $z=5.12$.
+Figure \ref{fig:sfhs} shows the SFHs of the three galaxies, obtained with \texttt{Bagpipes} and \texttt{Dense Basis} using a nonparametric approach (see Sec.~\ref{sec:fitting}).
+Both codes yield consistent results, indicating that all three galaxies are star-forming at $z=5.12$.

-This figure also shows that the tLRD and SAT1's SFH are very similar in shape, with a different scaling factor; tLRD presents higher SFRs.
-They display a rising SFH, which became steeper $\sim10$~Myr prior to observation.
-On the other hand, the BBG shows a more complex SFH according to \texttt{Dense Basis}, with a continuous star formation until $\sim250$ Myr ago, when the galaxy's SFR started following a rising trend.
-According to the two codes, this galaxy reached an SFR peak after which the SFH flattened.
-This flattening could lead to a quenching event (as the quenching reported for the $z=5.20$ BBG of \citealt{Strait2023}) or else the BBG's SFH could revert to a continuous or steeper trend again.
-In Sec.~\ref{sec:discussion1}, we further analyze these trajectories in order to understand the role played by the interaction in the evolution of these galaxies.
+The figure also shows that the SFHs of the tLRD and SAT1 have similar shapes but differ in scale, with the tLRD exhibiting higher SFRs.
+Both display rising SFHs, which became steeper $\sim10$~Myr before the epoch of observation.
+In contrast, the BBG shows a more complex SFH according to \texttt{Dense Basis}, with continuous star formation until $\sim250$ Myr ago, when its SFR began to rise.
+Both codes indicate that this galaxy reached an SFR peak, after which the SFH flattened.
+This flattening could lead to a quenching event, as observed for the $z=5.20$ BBG reported by \citealt{Strait2023}, or the BBG's SFH could revert to a continuous or steeper trend.
+In Sec.~\ref{sec:discussion1}, we further analyze these trajectories to investigate the role of interactions in the evolution of these galaxies.